Monday

 - Queues, events, and pub/sub fundamentals

-- Outbox and Inbox
+- Outbox and Idempotency

 - Competing Consumers and back-pressure